brightnucleus/view/README.md

 ## Basic Usage

-The simplest way to use the `View` component is through its Facade: `BrightNucleus\View`.
+The simplest way to use the `View` component is through its Facade: `BrightNucleus\Views`.

+This Facade makes use of a basic `BaseView` View implementation as well as a basic `PHPEngine` Engine implementation.
+It can just be used as is and does not need additional configuration.

 ### Adding Locations